sunlightpolicy/opendatapoliciesstatic/_documents/salinas-ca-2017-06-06.md

 Develop and implement a process for prioritizing the release of datasets which takes into account new and existing signals of interest from the public (such as the frequency of public records requests), the City's programmatic priorities, existing opportunities for data use in the public interest, and cost;

-Proactively consult with members of the public, agency staff, journalists, researchers, and other stakeholders to identify the datasets which will have the greatest benefit to city residents if published in a high quality manner;
+<span class="g-prioritization">Proactively consult with members of the public, agency staff, journalists, researchers, and other stakeholders to identify the datasets which will have the greatest benefit to city residents if published in a high quality manner;</span>

-Establish processes for publishing datasets to the central open data location, including processes for ensuring that datasets are high quality, up-to-date, are in use-appropriate formats, and exclude protected and sensitive information;
+<span class="g-data-quality">Establish processes for publishing datasets to the central open data location, including processes for ensuring that datasets are high quality, up-to-date, are in use-appropriate formats, and exclude protected and sensitive information;</span>

 Ensure that appropriate metadata are provided for each dataset in order to facilitate its use;

-Develop and oversee a routinely updated, public timeline for new dataset publication and make recommendations for historical document inclusion, define a schedule for approved historical document publication;
+<span class="g-real-time-updates">Develop and oversee a routinely updated, public timeline for new dataset publication and make recommendations for historical document inclusion, define a schedule for approved historical document publication;</span>

-Ensure that published datasets are available for bulk download and/or available via public application programming interfaces (APIs) without legal encumbrance;
+<span class="g-bulk-data"><span class="g-public-apis">Ensure that published datasets are available for bulk download and/or available via public application programming interfaces (APIs) without legal encumbrance;</span></span>

 Actively encourage agency and public participation by providing regular opportunities for feedback and collaboration.